 SEC.
 8.14.
 Protection from Accidental Discharge.
-Each user shall provide protection from accidental discharge of prohibited materials or other wastes regulated by this ordinance.
+Each user shall provide protection from accidental discharge of prohibited materials or other wastes regulated by this Ordinance.
 Facilities to prevent accidental discharge of prohibited materials shall be provided and maintained at the user’s expense.
-Detailed plans showing facilities and operating procedures to provide this protection shall be submitted to the District for review, and shall be approved by the District before construction of the facility.
+Detailed plans showing facilities and operating procedures to provide this protection shall be submitted to the District for review and shall be approved by the District Manager before construction of the facility.

 SEC.
 8.15.
 Confidential Information.
-All information and data regarding a user obtained from reports, questionnaires, permit applications, permits and monitoring programs and from inspections shall be available to the public or any other governmental agency without restrictions unless the user specifically requests and is able to demonstrate, to the satisfaction of the District, that the release of such information would divulge information, processes or methods which are proprietary.
+All information and data regarding a user obtained from reports, questionnaires, permit applications, permits and monitoring programs and from inspections shall be available to the public or any other governmental agency without restrictions unless the user specifically requests and is able to demonstrate, to the satisfaction of the District Manager, that the release of such information would divulge information, processes or methods which are proprietary.

 When requested by the person furnishing a report, the portions of a report which might disclose trade secrets or secret processes shall not be made available for inspection by the public but shall be made available to governmental agencies for use in making studies; and shall be available for use by the state or any state agency in judicial review or enforcement proceedings involving the person furnishing the report.
 Wastewater constituents and characteristics will not be recognized as confidential information.
 Information accepted by the District as confidential shall not be transmitted to any governmental agency or to the general public by the District until and unless prior and adequate notification is given to the user.

 SEC 8.16.
 Publication of Industrial Users in Significant Noncompliance.
-The General Manager shall publish annually, in a newspaper of general circulation that provides meaningful public notice within the jurisdictions served by the District, a list of the Significant Industrial Users which, at any time during the previous twelve (12) months, were in Significant Noncompliance with applicable Wastewater Pretreatment Standards and Requirements.
+The District Manager shall publish annually, in a newspaper of general circulation that provides meaningful public notice within the jurisdictions served by the District, a list of the Significant Industrial Users which, at any time during the previous twelve (12) months, were in Significant Noncompliance with applicable Wastewater Pretreatment Standards and Requirements.
 The term Significant Noncompliance shall be applicable to all Significant Industrial Users:

-Chronic violations of wastewater discharge limits, defined here as those in which sixty-six percent (66%) or more of all the measurements taken for the same pollutant parameter taken during a six (6) month period exceed (by any magnitude) a numeric Wastewater Pretreatment Standard or Requirement;
+Chronic violations of wastewater discharge limits, defined here as those in which sixty-six percent (66%) or more of all the measurements taken for the same pollutant parameter taken during a six (6) month period exceed (by any magnitude) a numeric Wastewater Pretreatment Standard or Requirement.

-Technical Review Criteria (TRC) violations, defined here as those in which thirty-three percent (33%) or more of wastewater measurements taken for each pollutant parameter during a six (6) month period equals or exceeds the product of the numeric Pretreatment Standard or Requirement;
+Technical Review Criteria (TRC) violations, defined here as those in which thirty-three percent (33%) or more of wastewater measurements taken for each pollutant parameter during a six (6) month period equals or exceeds the product of the numeric Pretreatment Standard or Requirement.

-Any other violation of a Categorical Pretreatment Standard that the General Manager determines has caused, along or in combination with other discharges, interference or pass through, including endangering the health of POTW personnel or the general public;
+Any other violation of a Categorical Pretreatment Standard that the District Manager determines has caused, along or in combination with other discharges, interference or pass through the District infrastructure and/or POTWincluding endangering the health of District personnel or the general public.

-Failure to meet, within ninety (90) days of the scheduled date, a compliance schedule milestone contained in an individual Wastewater Discharge Permit or a general permit or enforcement order for starting construction, completing construction, or attaining final compliance;
+Failure to meet, within ninety (90) days of the scheduled date, a compliance schedule milestone contained in an individual Wastewater Discharge Permit or a general permit or enforcement order for starting construction, completing construction, or attaining final compliance.

-Failure to provide within forty-five (45) days, any required reports, including baseline monitoring reports, reports on compliance with categorical Wastewater Pretreatment Standard deadlines, periodic self-monitoring reports, and reports on compliance with compliance schedules;
+Failure to provide within forty-five (45) days, any required reports, including baseline monitoring reports, reports on compliance with categorical Wastewater Pretreatment Standard deadlines, periodic self-monitoring reports, and reports on compliance with compliance schedules.

 Failure to accurately report noncompliance; or

-Any other violation(s), which may include a violation of Best Management Practices, which the General Manager determines will adversely affect the operation or implementation of the local pretreatment program.
+Any other violation(s), which may include a violation of Best Management Practices, which the District Manager determines will adversely affect the operation or implementation of the District’s Pretreatment Program and this Ordinance. .

 CHAPTER 9 – WASTEWATER CHARGES AND FEES